 - 3 mangoes, cubed.
 Use 2 in the sauce, reserve 1 for garnish.

-- 1 red chili pepper de-seeded and diced, OR ½ tsp. dried crushed chili
+- 1 red chili pepper de-seeded and diced, OR ½ teaspoon dried crushed chili

-- 1 tbsp rice vinegar OR white or apple cider vinegar
+- 1 tablespoon rice vinegar OR white or apple cider vinegar

-- 1 ½ tbsp coconut aminos or soy sauce
+- 1 ½ tablespoon coconut aminos or soy sauce

 - zest of 1 lime